lucarizzi/hst-project/README.md

 Next comes the running of the TRGB notebook (TRGB_GA.ipynb) to get the TRGB magnitude, errors, etc. If you want to apply a spatial selection, uncomment the relevant section in the second cell of the notebook and insert the coordinates obtained from the spatial selection tool.
 You can then run the notebook one cell at a time, or the entire thing at once.

--One important thing to make sure things go smoothly is to adjust the location of the dolphot installation in all the input files manually- the automatic detection of the correct location is currently bugged.
+-One important thing to make sure things go smoothly is to adjust the location of the dolphot installation in the autorunphot script as well as the cphot and runfake files- the automatic detection of the correct location is currently bugged.

 And that should be it! (for now...)